MathewJHouser/Geography/README.md

 # Geography
-Sample coursework from my bachelor's in geography
+Coursework from my bachelor's in geography